MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

   ///   * Settings
   /// The completed handler will be invoked when the browsing data has been cleared and will
   /// indicate if the specified data was properly cleared.
-  /// The first ClearBrowsingData method clears the dataKinds for all time.
+  /// ClearBrowsingData clears the dataKinds for all time.
-  /// The second ClearBrowsingData method takes in two additional parameters for the
-  /// start and end time in which it should clear the data between.
-The startTime and endTime
-  /// parameters correspond to the number of seconds since the UNIX epoch.
   HRESULT ClearBrowsingData(
       [in] uint64 dataKinds,
       [in] ICoreWebView2ClearBrowsingDataCompletedHandler *handler);

+  /// ClearBrowsingDataInTimeRange takes in two additional parameters for the
+  /// start and end time for which it should clear the data between.
+The startTime and endTime
+  /// parameters correspond to the number of seconds since the UNIX epoch.
   HRESULT ClearBrowsingDataInTimeRange(
       [in] uint64 dataKinds,
       [in] double startTime,